Saturday, December 14, 2024

 Established in 1934, Camp El Tesoro celebrates 90 years of outdoor education and adventure for children in North Texas, with the highlight of the celebration camp weekend happening on September 27-29.
 The camp is operated by Camp Fire First Texas, a non-profit organization established in Fort Worth in 1914.
 Initially renting property on Lake Worth, the council sought to create a permanent camp home, leading them to purchase 90 acres on Decordova Bend in 1934 for $12 per acre.

-“We wanted a camp that we owned,” said Sara Mitchell, Director of Marketing for Camp El Tesoro, meaning ‘The Treasurer.’
+“We wanted a camp that we owned,” said Sara Mitchell, Director of Marketing for Camp El Tesoro, meaning ‘The Treasure.’
 “Our board scoured North Texas, finally settling on this beautiful spot, which honors the land’s history and traditions.”
 Today, the camp at the bend of the Brazos River at Fall Creek has expanded to 223 acres.

 “We’re hosting an extraordinary 90th anniversary weekend in September 90th,” Mitchell said.
 She encourages the community to come out and visit for the day.
 Camp alums will be present to share camping memories from long ago.
 “We had a lady visit who had been to Camp in the 1940s.
 She was in her 80s.
 It was neat to meet and talk to her; she remembered,” said Mitchell.